 How House Arrest Works

-Do not hesitate to contact me if you or a loved one has been charged with driving under the influence of Ambien or other sleeping medications in Bucks County.
 I will fight to protect your freedom and ability to drive.
 Phone lines are open 24 hours a day at (215) 752-5282.
-Contact me for a free initial consultation or fill out the confidential contact form for an immediate response.
+Contact me for a free initial consultation, or fill out the confidential contact form for an immediate response.